Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 The command output shows the `latestNodeImageVersion` available for the nodepool.

-Let's view the current utilized image of the AKS cluster node pool.
+Check the current node image version for the system node pool by running the following command.

 ```bash
 az aks nodepool show \